 2: REVOICE CHORDS/DOUBLESTOPS AND REMOVE UNESSENTIAL HARMONY NOTES

 As mentioned above, a certain amount of “re-composing” and/or “de-composing” is required, for those (many) chords and double stops that are either impossible or just very difficult for the ordinary cellist.
 Chords that lie in one position on the violin, can require shifts, double extensions or extra fingers and strings on the cello.
-Many of these chords are even uncomfortable even on the violin, and become totally unplayable on the cello.
+Many of these chords are uncomfortable even on the violin, and become totally unplayable on the cello.
 For this reason, we need to “edit” (revoice) some of the chords and double stops, sometimes removing the occasional harmonic “filling” and sometimes changing the occasional note.
 Sometimes, in the Edited Performance Versions of the sheet music available on this website, some of the cello G string notes in some 4 string chords have been taken away, so we just have the bass and two treble voices.
 Also, many chords have been spread (arpeggiated), which allows for changes of position during the chord as well as lightening the texture.

-These alterations to Bach’s original writing (taking out or shortening some of the harmony notes) do not seem constitute a great problem for the music, as these harmonies are implied/heard even when not explicitly played.
+These alterations to Bach’s original writing (taking out or shortening some of the harmony notes) do not seem to constitute a great problem for the music, as these harmonies are implied/heard even when not explicitly played.
 In any piece of music, but especially in solo string music, the temptation for composers is to add more and more chords and double stops to enrich the harmonic texture.
 This is fine for keyboard and plucked instruments, but on the cello – much more than on the violin – doublestops can make one good musician sound like two bad ones.
 Therefore, we players can – and must – use our musical judgement to decide where and when this harmonic filling is worth it and where not.
-Removing the occasional note – almost always from four note chords – not only can make the difference between playable and unplayable, but also has the effect (like spreading the chords) of lightening the texture.
+Removing the occasional note – almost always from four-note chords – not only can make the difference between playable and unplayable but also has the effect (like spreading the chords) of lightening the texture.
 In these transcriptions I have followed the principle of “simple, light, transparent and easy is better than complex, dense, thick and difficult”.

 The above two options are absolutely necessary if we want to play this music alone (one cellist) on a normal 4-string cello without entering into the Guinness Book of Records (or a hospital).
 But there are some other options available in which we modify the player/instrument, instead of modifying the music.
 These are actually very simple modifications, requiring neither surgery nor genetic manipulation (to grow an extra finger or increase our hand size).